By Liz Swedock

 I have COVID-19 or I might have COVID-19, what should I do, related to my job?

-We suggest that you immediately inform your employer and request information about what sick leave or paid time off you have, and also request information about legal rights which you may be entitled to.
+We suggest that you immediately inform your employer and request information about what sick leave or paid time off you have, and also request information about legal rights to which you may be entitled.
 These rights include, but are not limited to, protected leave under the Family and Medical Leave Act (FMLA) and/or possibly paid leave under the Families First Coronavirus Response Act (FFCRA).

 See more information on these laws below.